 2. Continue the stirring until it is finished or else it gets burnt at the bottom and spoil the whole flavour of Palkova Recipe.

-4. You can also add few saffron threads or cashews fried in ghee but it is optional only.
+4. You can also add a few saffron threads or cashews fried in ghee but it is optional only.

 5. Don’t overcook till dry, it should have little moisture otherwise, palkova becomes chewy and hard.